 World Food Programme says surge of displaced people from northern Mozambique has worsened food shortages

 Geneva — Almost 1-million people face severe hunger in northern Mozambique, where hundreds of thousands have fled Islamist militant attacks, the UN food agency said on Tuesday.

 Islamic State-linked insurgents in March attacked Palma, a town in Cabo Delgado province next to gas projects under development by companies including Total and Exxon...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.